bbatsov/prelude/README.md

 #### Disabling whitespace-mode

-Although `whitespace-mode` is awesome some people might find it too intrusive.
+Although `whitespace-mode` is awesome, some people might find it too intrusive.
 You can disable it in your personal config with the following bit of code: